vasalf/nonrec/README.md

 1. nonrec requires C++20 coroutines to work, which, in order, requires a fairly new compiler.
 It has been tested against GCC >= 11, LLVM >= 13, MSVC >= 19 and Apple Clang >= 13.
 It also requires C++20 standard to be enabled.
 2. Executing frequently stopping coroutines is fairly slow.
 You can expect a 7-10x overhead on call/return actions, depending on the compiler.
 You can consult the `Benchmark` task of the latest GitHub Actions build to see the results for your compiler.
+3. At this point, throwing uncaught exceptions within the functions will cause `std::terminate`.